 This deadly attraction to tobacco, alcohol and drugs can be beaten.

 Parenting a teenager can be tricky.
 The adolescent years are often filled with phases of self-exploration and experimentation.
-Your teen may pick up vices such as smoking/ vaping, drinking and drugs just because his friends asked him to.
+Your teen may pick up vices such as smoking/ vaping, drinking and drugs just because his or her friends asked him or her to.
 Addiction to these substances can be dangerous and even deadly.
 So how do you protect your teen from this triple threat?

-A good place to start is put yourself in your teen’s mind and try to understand why these substances may appeal to him.
+A good place to start is put yourself in your teen’s mind and try to understand why these substances may appeal to him or her.

-If your teen’s friends are interested in smoking/ vaping, drinking and drugs, they may pressure him to experiment with those substances.
-The need for acceptance and fear of being outcast can make it extremely hard to say “no”, causing your teen to go along with what his friends suggest.
+If your teen’s friends are interested in smoking/ vaping, drinking and drugs, they may pressure him or her to experiment with these substances.
+The need for acceptance and fear of being an outcast can make it extremely hard to say “no”, causing your teen to go along with what his or her friends suggested.

-Some teens turn to substances to cope with stress and boredom, and their influence among each other can be strong.
-If you keep hearing your teen saying he’s bored or stressed, take heed.
-It may be a sign he is ready for anything that excites, including harmful substances.
-The emotional high that comes from doing something thrilling and forbidden, especially in a group, can be just as addictive as the physiological high that these substances produce.
+Some teens turn to substances to cope with stress and boredom.
+If your teen has been saying that he or she is bored or stressed, take heed.
+It may be a sign he or she is ready for anything that excites, including experimenting with harmful substances.
+The emotional high that comes from doing something thrilling and forbidden, especially in a group setting, can be just as attractive as the physiological high that these substances produce.

 Some teenagers want to look and feel grown up and may see drinking and smoking/ vaping as marks of adulthood.
-Perhaps your teen is modelling his behaviour after his favourite movie stars and think they can be as cool.
-Or they may simply be copying what dad or mum does, if they frequently see you drink or smoke.
+Perhaps your teen is modelling his or her behaviour after his or her favourite celebrities, personalities or grown ups around them and think that he or she can be as cool as them.

-Sometimes kids know how to push your buttons, whether it’s to get back at you or to get your attention.
-Picking up vices such as smoking/ vaping, drinking and doing drugs is a surefire way to upset parents and force you to take notice.
+Sometimes kids know how to push your buttons, whether it is to get back at you or to get your attention.
+Picking up vices such as smoking/ vaping, drinking and doing drugs is a surefire way to upset you and have your attention.

 Related: Help Your Child Cope with Puberty and Self-esteem

-Your child’s teenage years are when he is forging his own identity.
-However, teens still look towards parents and other adult influencers, such as teachers for guidance.
+Your child will be forging his or her own identity during the teenage years.
+However, teens still look for parents and other adult influencers, such as teachers for guidance.
 Here’s what you can do to steer your teen away from harmful substances.

-Know what your children are up to such as what they’re reading or buying online.
-Pay attention to their emotions and the kind of influence their peers may have on them.
-Should the opportunity arise, talk to your children about choosing friends and emphasise that substance abuse is not the right way to fit in.
-Encourage them to join healthy group activities to widen their circle and boost their self-esteem.
+Show interest in what your child is reading or buying online.
+Pay attention to their emotions and the kind of influence their peers may have on him or her.
+Should the opportunity arise, talk to your children about choosing the right friends and emphasise that participating in harmful activities such as substance abuse is not the right way to fit in.
+Encourage them to join healthy group activities to widen their social circle and boost their self-esteem.

 Conversations about substance abuse need not be heavy-duty talks.
-Find teachable moments such as when you come across relevant news reports or walk past people smoking at the kopitiam.
-Use these to find out what your child knows about substance abuse and thinks about it.
-Listen with an open mind and guide him to his own conclusions about the negative consequences.
+Find teachable moments such as when you come across relevant news reports or when there are people smoking around you and your child.
+Use these opportunities to find out what your child knows about substance abuse and thinks about it.
+Listen with an open mind and guide him or her to his own conclusions about the negative consequences.

-Your kids will more likely follow your behaviour than merely do what you say.
-Parents who use alcohol and tobacco to relieve stress can send the wrong message to children and lead them to think that substance use is not harmful.
-Evaluate how you would like your child to cope with the challenges in life and do the same yourself.
+Your kids will take reference from your behaviour than merely do what you say.
+Parents who use alcohol and tobacco can send the wrong message to children and lead them to think that substance use is not harmful.
+Evaluate how you would like your child to cope with the challenges in life and align your behaviour accordingly.

 If you discover your teenager is already into these vices, stay calm!
-Find an opportunity to speak to him about it to understand his motivations.
-If your teen feels that his views and needs are valued and heard, he is more likely to take your advice to quit.
-Help him come up with a quit plan and motivate him to stick to it.
+Find an opportunity to speak to him or her about it to understand his or her motivations.
+If your teen feels that his or her views and needs are valued and heard, he or she is more willing to take your advice to quit.
+Help him or her come up with a quit plan and support him or her in the quit journey.

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.